CONTACT US

 The journey to obtaining pitching success is a long road full of turns and potholes.
 Not only have I traveled this road as a player, but with my background in Education, I can help you and your daughter navigate the quickest way to get there while avoiding the potholes along the way.

 The journey for beginner Fastpitch Pitchers is usually new and often scary for all involved.
 If you want your daughter to have the best opportunity to succeed, you need to be part of the journey.
 That's right, even if she is working with a pitching instructor for an hour or two a week you are now your daughter's full-time pitching coach!
-Join this course & I'll teach you all about the ins and outs of working with your girl at home and helping her maximize her potential for success.
+Join this online academy & I'll teach you all about the ins and outs of working with your girl at home and helping her maximize her potential for success.

-Thank you - Coach D
+Coach D

 We hate SPAM.
 We will never sell your information, for any reason.